 Creating An Environmental Policy:

 Your first object as a Green Team will be to draw up an environmental policy.
 This will set the goals for your Green Team.
-A guide to Creating An Environmental Policy will by available from Green Arts Initiative in Ireland shortly.
-In the meantime, you can check out the resource available from Creative Carbon Scotland.
+You can find more information on Creating An Environmental Policy on our website.

 Ensure that you have ongoing buy-in from your Board and include your Greening Initiative on all staff, operational and board meetings so that it becomes central to how your organisation operates rather than a separate issue.
 This will allow you to report on your successes and ensure that there is awareness throughout the organisation of what is being done.
 It will also ensure that your environmental thinking runs through all strands of the organisation.